RichardHightower/json-parsers-benchmark/README.md

 #Caveat
-Boon is a parser optimized for REST and websocket style services.
+Boon JSON parser is a parser optimized for REST and websocket style services.

-It is optimized to work in a reactive style environment like Akka, Vert.x, etc.
+Boon JSON parser is optimized to work in a reactive style environment like Akka, Vert.x, etc.
-It would work well with MessageDrivenBeans (EJB or Spring).
+Boon JSON parser would work well with MessageDrivenBeans (EJB or Spring).

 For some use cases it runs stateless faster than Jackson runs with shared buffers.

+Jackson can handle very large JSON files and very large JSON streams.
+This support was added to Boon JSON as part of the fork/port to Groovy JSON.
+With larger files the speeds are much more equivalent, and in fact Jackson might be 10% faster or so.

 Benchmark first.

-It would take some extra effort to get superior results in a Servlet environment (I can do it, but...).
+It would take some extra effort to get superior results in a Servlet environment (it can be done).

 Jackson is mature and solid.
 Don't assume ripping out Boon for Jackson will buy you anything.
 Jackson has tooling that makes it work really well in a Java EE environment, and is more fool proof.

 #File system read